wmalab/scHiCDiff/README.md

 The detection function will return a data frame containing the differential chromatin interaction (DCI) analysis results, rows are bin pairs and columns lists the related statistics.

-The outputs for the three parametric models are listed below:
+The outputs for the two parametric models are listed below:

 ```
 bin_1,bin_2          The interacting region of the bin pair.